 How we built it

 We tried to implement a forward facing webpage that runs NodeJS with a forum requesting user input, and then run it through our JS function to calculate the carbon footprint.
 Using HERE api to find the distance we would calculate the footprint.

 Accomplishments that we're proud of

-We are proud that we managed to figure out NodeJS and JS well enough to make this api call and create the webpage.
+We are proud that we managed to learn some NodeJS.
 We are also proud of what we learned about Lambda functions and mapping apis.

 What we learned